You are here because you want to optimize a complex experiment. You

 e.g., calibration runs, as initial experiments.
 To be usable by PDT, these experiments

-must lie in the expanded experimental space determined in the previous experimental
+must lie in an expanded variant of the experimental space determined in the previous experimental

 space definition phase.
 This means that each experiment must have a specified value